scottyschup/ruby-curriculum/w1d2/io.md

 contents = File.readlines("movie-times.txt")
 # returns an array, with each element representing a line of
 # "movie-times.txt"
+# Note: Each element will end with '\n'
 ```

 ## Writing a file